Practice questions

 (a).

-First, rewrite the equation so that both the exponents have same base:
+First, rewrite the equation so that both sides have the same base:

 $(4^2)^{2x+1}=(4^3)^{x+3}$